cursorless-dev/cursorless/docs/user/guide-intermediate.md

 Here are some very useful modifiers:

 - Syntactic scopes ([reference](README.md#syntactic-scopes)) are great for expanding the target to what you want to operate on, like the containing function.
   - `"arg"` and `"item"`: for items in a comma-separated list, like `"chuck item air"` or `"bring air after arg bat"`.
-Commas are inserted / removed as necessary to keep things syntactically valid. `"item"` works for all comma-separated items; `"arg"` only targets function arguments / parameters
+    Commas are inserted / removed as necessary to keep things syntactically valid.
+    `"item"` works for all comma-separated items;
+    `"arg"` only targets function arguments/parameters
-  - `"funk"` for function.
+  - `"funk"` for a function definition/declaration.
   - `"state"` for statement (which might span multiple lines or only part of a line).
 - Other modifiers that are like syntactic scopes in that they expand the target.
   - [`"file"`](README.md#file) for the whole file.